 Additional Campus Affiliations

-Associate Vice Chancellor for Research, Office of the Vice Chancellor for Research
+Associate Vice Chancellor for Research, Office of the Vice Chancellor for Research and Innovation

 I am interested in secrets, in the spaces between appropriate and inappropriate behaviors.
 Intrigued by women’s worlds and the ways we negotiate complicated lives, I investigate these interests physically through movement that explores gesture and the transitory spaces between departure and arrival.
 My movement is vigorous, sometimes quirky, yet always fully embodied.
 I use voice and sound in experimental and guttural ways.
 In my work, choreography and text are intricately intertwined.
 One cannot exist without the expression of the other.
 They are a poetic mix of physicality and spoken word, and together they complete a picture.

 My aesthetic voice is one located between borders, between and across social, political, economic, gendered, and national boundaries of blackness, of Caribbean-ness, American and African-ness, of womanhood, and the complicated navigation of the human condition.
 My work plays with the negotiation of the world in which we live from multiple perspectives.
 Topics I have explored range from the metaphysics of Afro-Caribbean belief and reality, race and the language of fashion, death and mourning, to madness, womanhood, transnationalism and Caribbean mythology.
 The Caribbean figures greatly in what I do, as it is often the source of my inspiration.
 It is the place where I became a woman and an artist.
 It is a place of fascinating contradictions and diversity.